Aug 26, 2024

-Question of the Day: What percentage of Americans cannot cover a $400 emergency with cash/equivalent?
+Question of the Day: What percentage of Americans would cover a $400 emergency with cash?

-Whether it's a faulty furnace or a broken bone...how many people are short on the money needed to pay for an emergency?
+Whether it's a faulty furnace or a broken bone...how many people are ready to pay for an emergency?

-*Ways of payment include cash, funds from savings account, or credit card transaction paid off next statement.
+*This method includes cash equivalents, like funds from savings account, or a credit card transaction paid off next statement.

 Questions: